objetos/q_p5fx/draw_quadrille/display_fns.md

 {{< callout type="info" >}}
 **Object fallback rendering**
 When no `objectDisplay` is specified, `drawQuadrille()` attempts to render objects using their `display` field, if defined.
 If `display` is a string, number, color, or image, the corresponding built-in renderer is used.
-If it is a function, it is called with the `options` object only.
+If it is a function, it is called with the `options` object only, and with `this` bound to the object itself — so a one-line `display()` method can re-enter the API on its own value, e.g. a stored quadrille drawing itself via `drawQuadrille(this, { cellLength })`: the pattern behind quadrille-of-quadrilles nesting.
 Arrays are excluded from this mechanism and must be handled explicitly using `arrayDisplay`.
 {{< /callout >}}

 {{< callout type="info" >}}